AdobeDocs/campaign.en/help/v8/send/sms/smpp-connection.md

 ### General troubleshooting procedure

-The SMS connector involves 3 entities : the SMPP provider, Adobe and you.
+The SMS connector involves 3 entities: the SMPP provider, Adobe and you.
 The main SMS expert is the SMPP provider, so they should be involved for all SMS traffic-related issues (connection issues, lost messages, encoding problems, country-specific rules, ...).

 #### Enable dedicated process